Henry named Montreal Impact head coach | Goal.com

 However, he struggled to adapt to the demands at the Stade Louis II outfit and was sacked on January 24, having won only four of 20 matches in charge.

-Montreal, however, have offered him another opportunity to shine in the dugout.
+Montreal, however, have offered him another opportunity to shine in the dugout and his arrival has been welcomed with open arms in French-speaking Quebec.

+“We’re very pleased to announce the arrival of this soccer legend,” Kevin Gilmour, the club’s president, said in a statement.
+“Henry will bring a new dynamic to the club.
+He shares our visition of how we wish to elevate this organisation and will help us attain our aims on the field, but also away from it.

+“He’s a competitor and a leader, who played at the highest level throughout his career.
+He’ll bring his talents with him to Montreal, a place where he wants to be.”